sirceljm/raptor-cache/README.md

 - Each cached value is stored in its own file (as raw bytes)
 - The cached values are not kept in memory (they can only be streamed from disk)
 - An index is maintained to keep up with what is in the cache
+- The entire index is kept in memory until the "free" delay is reached

 Configuration options: